 - During the course, your student must complete the course curriculum as approved by the college.
 This includes completing work as assigned and following the attendance policy as noted in their PCC course syllabus.
 The grade earned for their college course will be reflected on an official PCC transcript.

 - Dual Credit gives your student a head start on their college education for free, saving time and money.

 - The PCC Dual Credit program has shown increased enthusiasm and motivation.
 The program enhances students' ability and skills to do college-level work and gives them confidence for college success.

-- The college credit your student earns will count toward a bachelor's degree, associate of applied science or a one-year certificate at all OUS schools and many other institutions.
+- The college credit your student earns will count toward a bachelor's degree, associate of applied science or a one-year certificate at all Oregon Public Universities and many other institutions.
 Transcripts are free.

 - Your student can earn college credit for courses they are already taking for their high school diploma.
 This prevents students from having to take some or very similar classes in college in the future.

 Dual Credit Versus Advanced Placement (AP) Versus International Baccalaureate (IB)